Five Wonderful Stars of Yesteryear that I Adore…

 The Five Stars Blogathon 2017, No 22

 This was entered into the National Classic Movie Day Blogathon run by Classic Film and TV Cafe.
 Other film reviews including these leading names include… Doris Day stars in Pillow Talk, The Thrill of it All, Teachers Pet, Young at Heart, With Six You Get Egg Roll and her tribute HERE.
 Deborah Kerr stars in The Innocents and Cary Grant stars in The Philadelphia Story, Arsenic and Old Lace and they both star in An Affair to Remember.
 Christopher Plummer stars in International Velvet, Star Trek VI – The Undiscovered Country, Somewhere in Time, numerous The Sound of Music reviews and his tribute HERE.
-Bing Crosby stars in High Society.
+Bing Crosby stars in Dr Cook’s Garden and High Society.